RoldanGreenhouse/ivy-automation/README.md

 Based on value that you provided on the dropdown, later will appear or not once you are logged and connected to Twingate.
 Making easy to navigate between your services and hiding API or any other resources.
 Quite cool.

 <img src="./README.assets/TW_SAMPLE_MAC.png" alt="TW_SAMPLE_MAC" style="zoom:50%;" />

+#### The Problem!

+The DNS is not working as expected.
+Twingate is not using as DNS my internal container, is resolving using his internal DNS.
+I can use external or third party DNS, where I would be able to expose my DNS and use it, as a solution to this but my current ISP is not allowing me to do it...

+On AdGuardHome, all request are going encrypted to Twingate, not allowing to filter the requests....

 ### AdGuardHome